padeir0/millipascal/spec.md

   call P;
 ```

-All arguments are passed according to the calling convention of `P`, and registers
+All arguments are passed according to the calling convention of `P`,
-must be saved accordingly.
-If `P` is also an asm procedure with
+and registers must be saved accordingly.
-clobber set, then the specified clobbered registers may need
-to be saved.
-If the procedure is not an asm procedure, then you must
-assume all registers may be clobbered.

 ### Labels (asm)